 Paul Garnham is the General Manager Intermodal at Mediterranean Shipping Company UK (MSCUK) and has responsibility for their road and rail product, which consists of over 500 contract trucks and four contract trains performing in excess of 1200 loads per day.

-Robert Brook is Managing Director of VTG Rail UK, the UK's largest private full service freight wagon lessor with 2,000 wagons, managing a team of 15 covering Sales, Operations, Engineering, Commercial and Finance.
+Robert Brook is Head of VTG Rail UK, the UK's largest private full service freight wagon lessor with 4,000 wagons, managing a team of 25 covering Sales, Operations, Engineering, Commercial and Finance.
 VTG's wagons cover the majority of railfreight segments: Coal & Biomass, Cement, Sand & Aggregates, Petroleum products, Containerised goods, Steel Coils, Infrastructure, Scrap metal.
 Their customers include the FOCs and most of the key railfreight users.
-Robert is also a member of the Management Committee of VTG's European Wagon Hire Division, which has 80,000 wagons.
+Robert is also a member of the Executive Committee of the VTG Group, which has 80,000 wagons.

 Simon Blake is the General Manager of Rail for Aggregate Industries, a major construction materials supplier.
 His duties include providing safe, reliable, and cost effective rail services from a number of rail served aggregate sources (primarily located in the East Midlands) to permanent aggregate receiving depots for the supply of asphalt, concrete and aggregate products and to establish further temporary / project based rail solutions for Aggregate Industries.
 Simon is involved with all Aggregate Industries rail related activities from track work to shunt engines, estates management to accounts and Parish Council to ORR.